iscl-parsing2020/iscl-parsing2020.github.io/index.md

 The objectives of the course include:

-  * Learning basics theory behind phrase-structure grammars and their relation to (the theory of) computation and automata.
+  * Learning basic theory behind phrase-structure grammars and their relation to (the theory of) computation and automata.
   * Understand the concepts behind
     - Top-down/bottom-up parsing